kaedez-hydro/SAR-Water-Extraction/README.md

 ## Acknowledgments

 We sincerely thank the editor and anonymous reviewers for their constructive comments and dedicated efforts in handling our manuscript.
-If you are reading this — please accept my highest respect and gratitude.
+If you are reading this — please accept our highest respect and gratitude.
 Your rigorous review has greatly improved this work.

 ---